PlayLab Class of 2023 Applications are now open! Deadline to apply is June 30, 2022 at 11:59pm.

 What does a year with PlayLab look like?

 The group will spend a year meeting on a monthly basis, sharing pages, and receiving constructive feedback from their fellow writers and the artistic staff of Pipeline.
 At three points in the year, the group will participate in a Springboard workshop – a one day event tailored to the writer’s specific needs where they will collaborate with members of the Pipeline community (which, depending on the needs of the playwright, may include actors, directors, designers, dramaturgs, etc.) to deepen their exploration of the play.
-At the start of the year, the group will go on retreat with Pipeline to get to know each other and start writing their projects.
-At the season’s close, each playwright will have the opportunity to present their script as part of Pipeline’s end-of-year reading series.

 When does everything take place?